Who are The Shortest Players in the NBA History

 Chris Paul

-Chris Paul has an dominant career in NBA history despite having a shorter height than most of his contemporaries.
-6-foot-tall height is not considered short in so many places, but in the basketball court, it is considered short.
-Chris Paul is listed as 6’0″ with shoes; his real height is around 5’11”.
+Chris Paul has a dominant career in NBA history despite having a shorter height than most of his contemporaries.
+6-foot-tall height is not considered short in so many places, but on the basketball court, it is considered short.
+Chris Paul is listed as 6’0″ with shoes; his actual height is around 5’11”.

-Some of Chris Paul’s achievements are nine-time NBA All-star, led the league in steals six times, Rookie of the year in 2006.
+Some of Chris Paul’s achievements are nine-time NBA All-Star, leading the league in steals six times, and being Rookie of the Year in 2006.

 Chris Paul's height